jestinbrooks/RogueChat/README.md

 \#hang \<description of art\> : Adds a description of a piece of art to the players current rooms description
                                 (must be less than 20 characters in length)

+\#steal art : Removes any art from the wall of the players current room

 Thanks to binarytides.com for their tutorial on python sockets and example code that got this project started